connectthefuture/stackstrap.github.io/README.md

 ## The Goal

-Good open-source ideas should effectively build themselves.
-StackStrap aims to evolve to be exactly what teams need out of it.
-It may not be exactly this today, but the goal is to get a solid groundwork in place to get there.
-StackStrap is all about distilling the fundamentals of DevOps and never being perscriptive.
-Instead teams should be able to digest these fundamentals and run the way that they feel works best for them.
-Having solid developer operations in place is the key to any successful project.
-On top of that being able to keep up with emerging standards is extremely important.

-If this project could enable a "DevOps-on-demand" model that freelancers could sell to companies, that would be viewed as a huge success!
-Getting off on the right foot can have huge rewards and is worth the investment.
+StackStrap is about distilling the fundamentals of DevOps and providing a concise framework to apply these fundamentals in whichever way works best for the specific team and project at hand.

 ## The Triumvirate